4 July 1861

 Princess Alice was the third child and second daughter of Queen Victoria and Prince Albert.
 In July 1862, a few months after the death of her father, she married Louis IV, Grand Duke of Hesse-Darmstadt.
 The bride wore a black trousseau and the marriage, the Queen herself said, was more like a funeral than a wedding.

-Though Lord Clarendon considered him 'a dull boy' coming from 'a dull family in a dull country,' and the Duchess of Cambridge thought it 'an insignificant match,' Alice was delighted with her partner.
+Though Lord Clarendon considered him 'a dull boy from a dull family in a dull country,' and the Duchess of Cambridge thought it 'an insignificant match,' Alice was delighted with her partner.

 She died of diphtheria at the age of thirty-five on 14 December 1878, the seventeenth anniversary of her father's death, a loss which occasioned a letter from her mother to her older sister of thirty-nine pages.